conda-forge/conda-smithy/news/deprecate-obsolete-ci-providers.rst

 **Deprecated:**

-* All functions and functionality regarding obsolete CI providers (appveyor, circleci, cirrus, drone, travis, woodpecker) have been deprecated.
+* CI integrations for appveyor, circleci, cirrus, drone, travis, woodpecker are now considered deprecated.
+All functions and functionality regarding these  obsolete CI providers will be removed in 26.10. (#2633)

 **Removed:**